To Catch a Killer (2023 film): Plot

-Eleanor and Lammark unofficially question Lang, who reveals that he began hiring ex-cons for his jobs when immigrants got too expensive, and he recognized the shooter as a man named Dean he used to employ, noting his veganism which was pointed out on the surveillance footage from the mall.
+Eleanor and Lammark unofficially question Lang, who reveals that he began hiring ex-cons for doing some of his jobs when immigrants got too expensive, and he recognized the shooter as a man named Dean he used to employ, noting his veganism which was pointed out on the surveillance footage from the mall.
 Lang says he asked Dean about that one day and Dean explained he used to work at a slaughterhouse in southern Maryland which turned him off to animal products.

 Eleanor and Lammark then trace Dean to one of three slaughterhouses, and find one employee remaining who worked with Dean many years prior named Ramona, who correctly identifies his police sketch as Dean Possey.
 She noted that when they worked together Dean was bullied by a coworker named Alonso, whom they later discovered dead in the meat grinder.
 According to Ramona, Dean only served a couple of years for the crime.

 This information leads Eleanor and Lammark to Dean's parents' home in rural Maryland, where they meet Dean's mother.
 Convinced they want to take Dean in alive, she agrees to help but Dean kills Lammark from afar with his rifle.
 His mother then approaches the shed he shot from and implores him to surrender or kill himself before taking her own life.

 Dean then enters the house, and after a long discussion with Eleanor in which he comes to believe she's empathizing with him, he asks her to let him fall asleep and then execute him.
 She agrees but when the local sheriff arrives, Dean believes Eleanor betrayed him and restrains her in the basement.
 He then begins shooting the deputies when more deputies and an FBI team including Lammark's second-in-command Jack Mackenzie arrive.
 Eleanor, though restrained, manages to subdue Dean when she bites his neck leading to significant bleeding.
-Outside, sitting against a wall, Dean is confronted by the large group of officers, and raises his weapon leading to suicide by cop.
+Outside, sitting against a wall, Dean is confronted by the large group of officers, and raises his weapon leading to suicide by police gunfire.

 Afterward, at the FBI's headquarters in Baltimore, Eleanor is offered a senior analyst position in the Bureau in exchange for her silence over their malfeasance in the investigation which led to Lammark's death.
-She reluctantly accepts the offer after negotiating a heroic acknowledgement of Lammark by the Bureau.
-She does not accept the offer.
-She bargains for Lammark's husband to get his full pension and demands she be made a special agent as she doesn't want to be an analyst.
+She reluctantly accepts the offer after negotiating a heroic acknowledgement of Lammark by the Bureau, bargaining for Lammark's husband to get his full pension and demanding to be a special agent instead of an analyst.